İdil: Ottoman Empire

-Mohammed Paşa, Emir of Rowanduz, took advantage of the disruption caused to the Ottoman Empire by the Egyptian invasion of Syria in 1831–1832 to expand his realm, and besieged Azakh in 1834.
+Muhammad Pasha, Emir of Rawandiz, took advantage of the disruption caused to the Ottoman Empire by the Egyptian Muhammad Ali's invasion of Syria in 1831–1832 to expand his realm, and besieged Azakh in 1834.
 The emir surrendered, however, upon the arrival of a large Ottoman army under the leadership of Reşid Mehmed Pasha.
 The village was attacked again later by Bedir Khan Beg, Emir of Bohtan, in 1847, resulting in the death of Cyril George, Syriac Orthodox Archbishop of Azakh, a priest, and eight congregants.

+Defense of Azakh

-At the beginning of the 20th century, the village had a population of 1000, and was inhabited by Arabic-speaking Syriac Orthodox and Syriac Catholic Assyrians, some of whom emigrated to Brazil in 1914.
-Amidst the Assyrian genocide, in July 1915, refugees from the villages of Esfes, Kefshenne, Kufakh, Babqqa, and Khaddel fled to Azakh.
+At the beginning of the 20th century, the village had a population of 1000, and was inhabited by Arabic-speaking Syriac Orthodox and Syriac Catholic Christians, some of whom emigrated to Brazil in 1914.
+Amidst the Sayfo, in July 1915, refugees from the villages of Esfes, Kefshenne, Kufakh, Babqqa, and Khaddel fled to Azakh.
 The village was subsequently attacked by Kurdish tribesmen from mid-August until their withdrawal on 9 September.
 An expeditionary force of approximately 8000 Ottoman soldiers and Kurdish auxiliaries, led jointly by Max Erwin von Scheubner-Richter and Ömer Naci, was diverted from its original task to conduct anti-Russian operations in Iran to besiege Azakh, and arrived in late October.
 Scheubner-Richter refused to involve Germans in the siege, and the first attack began on 7 November.
-After subsequent attacks, and an Assyrian counter-attack on 14 November, the Turkish army retreated on 21 November.
+After subsequent attacks, and an Syriac counter-attack on 14 November, the Turkish army retreated on 21 November.

 Republic of Turkey

 The village became the seat of a bucak (subdistrict) of Cizre in 1924.
-In the following year, a number of villagers emigrated to Brazil, at which time 100 Assyrians were deported from Azakh.
+In the following year, a number of villagers emigrated to Brazil, at which time 100 Syriacs were deported from Azakh.
 In the aftermath of the failure of the Kurdish Sheikh Said rebellion, the Turkish government enacted oppressive measures, thus in 1926 the inhabitants of Azakh were accused of complicity in the rebellion, and of possession of arms received from the British government.
 The Turkish authorities alleged that the village's men had served in the British Iraq Levies on the basis of the discovery of British rifles and permits to carry arms in English and Arabic in Azakh.
 The population was thus disarmed after the arrival of 1500 Turkish soldiers, and 257 or 357 men from Azakh and neighbouring villages, including notables and three priests, were accused of treason, arrested, and imprisoned at Cizre.
-The Assyrians of Azakh were deemed unsuitable for Turkification by the Turkish government, and as a result aimed to exterminate those who had survived the genocide, whereby those who had been arrested were beaten and denied food whilst imprisoned.
+The Syriacs of Azakh were deemed unsuitable for Turkification by the Turkish government, and as a result aimed to exterminate those who had survived the genocide, whereby those who had been arrested were beaten and denied food whilst imprisoned.
 They were later transferred to Midyat, where most were released in August 1926, whilst notables remained imprisoned, who were transferred to Harpoot until eventually released after five more months.